goodbuddyo/cra-react-redux02/README.md

 # Starter Kit for [Building Applications in React and Redux](http://www.pluralsight.com/author/cory-house) on Pluralsight

+This app is based on a very thorough, line by line, 6.5 hour video tutorial demonstrating how to implement Redux in a React 17 app using an Express/json-server mock api.
+Cory House is the man.

 ## Get Started

 1. **Install [Node 8](https://nodejs.org)** or newer.